Hurricane Florence downgraded to Cat 1, lashes North Carolina coast

 Cooper requested additional federal disaster assistance in anticipation of what his office called "historic major damage" across the state.

-More than 80,000 people were already without power as the storm began buffeting the coast, and more than 12,000 were in shelters.
-Another 400 people were in shelters in Virginia, where forecasts were less dire.
+As the storm began buffeting the coast, and more than 12,000 people were in shelters.

 Areas from Edisto Beach to South Santee River in South Carolina were under both a storm surge and hurricane watch, while areas located north of Duck, North Carolina to the state's border with Virginia were under a storm surge watch, according to the NHC update.